-This article explains answers to frequently asked questions regarding CNet accounts and passwords.
+This article explains answers to frequently asked questions regarding CNet accounts and passwords/passphrases.

 Note: If your question is related to account closure, you should examine Account Closure, Eligibility & Information.

-If you have forgotten your CNetID, contact the Identification & Privileges Office (IPO).
+If you have forgotten your CNetID, you may look it up at whoami.uchicago.edu.
+Alternately, you may contact the Identification & Privileges Office (IPO).
 They are located in the lobby of the Regenstein Library or you can call (773) 702-3344.

-CNetIDs cannot be changed at this time.
+CNetIDs cannot be changed.
 If you want to change your CNetID because of harassment, stalking, or other such factors, contact email@example.com to discuss the situation.
 If you're looking for an alternate email address, you should create an alias (seeCNetID Email Aliases).